County Carlow: Gardens and Trails

 The Carlow Garden Trail features 21 gardens and curated woodlands of former estate houses located within the county.
 Gardens include the Delta Sensory Gardens in Carlow town, the Edinburgh Woollen Mills Arboretum in Leighlinbridge, the Borris House gardens and woodlands, Lucy's Wood and the Newtownbarry House gardens near Bunclody, the Kilgraney house gardens, the Hardymount house gardens and the Duckett's Grove gardens.
 The Robinsonian-style gardens of Altamont House are often referred to as "the jewel in Ireland's gardening crown".

 There are several long-distance trails which traverse the county.
 Ireland's flagship long-distance trail – the Wicklow Way – ends in Clonegal in northeastern Carlow, after crossing the Wicklow Mountains for 131 km.
 The Barrow Way follows the course of River Barrow for 100 km from Robertstown, County Kildare to St Mullin's.
 The South Leinster Way begins at the foot of Mount Leinster near Kildavin, and runs for 104 km before joining the River Suir at Carrick-on-Suir in County Tipperary.

 The Blackstairs Mountains are a designated Special Areas of Conservation (SAC) and contain a diverse range of habitats which are protected under Irish and European law.
 These habitats range from dense forested areas to open heath and blanket bog.
 Vegetation within the range is limited to those adapted to the strong winds and often freezing temperatures of the mountain-tops, and include Western gorse (Ulex gallii), Ling heather (Calluna vulgaris) and Bell Heather (Erica cinerea).
-The last recorded Irish wolf was shot and killed in the Blackstairs Mountains in 1786.
+The last recorded Irish wolf was shot and killed in Fenagh after wandering down from Mount Leinster in 1786.
 Populations of Red deer and Feral goats roam the range; however, human intervention is required to control their population as they now lack natural predators.

 Other natural features and wildlife habitats within Carlow which have been identified as proposed Natural Heritage Areas include Baggot's Wood, John's Hill, Ardristan Fen, the Ballymoon Esker, the Slaney River Valley and Cloghristick Wood.

 Demographics

-According to the Central Statistics Office, Carlow had a population of 56,932 in 2016; an increase of 2,320 since the 2011 Census of Ireland.
-Population growth from 2011 to 2016 included a natural decrease of 650 people (−1.14%) since the last census, coupled with an increase of 2,970 people (5.2%) due to net migration into the county.
-Immigration from outside Ireland resulted in a net increase of 297 people, and migration from other counties produced a net increase of 2,673 people.
-As of 2016, 47.6 percent of Carlow's population was born within the county, and a further 11.5 percent were born in neighboring Kilkenny, the majority of which would most likely be Carlow natives who were born in St. Luke's General Hospital in Kilkenny City.
-Excluding Kilkenny, 26.6 percent of the county's population were born elsewhere in Ireland, and 14.3 percent were born abroad.
+According to the Central Statistics Office, Carlow had a population of 61,968 in the 2022, an increase of 8.8% (+5,036) since the 2016 Census of Ireland.
+The population density of the county is 69.1 people per square kilometre; which, although slightly below the national average (71 people/km2), makes Carlow the 13th most densely populated of Ireland's 32 counties.

+In 2022, 5.7 percent of the county's population was reported as younger than 5 years old, 27.2 percent were between 5 and 25, 52.0 percent were between 25 and 65, and 15.0 percent of the population was older than 65.
+A total of 2,073 people (3.4 percent) were over the age of 80.
+The population was evenly split between Females (50.26 percent) and Males (49.74 percent).

+In 2021, there were 768 births within the county, and the average age of a first time mother was 30.5 years.